 Prior to her election, Ann was an Assistant Attorney General and Legislative Director for Attorney General Lisa Madigan.
 In this capacity, she was responsible for helping craft and implement key parts of the Attorney General’s public interest agenda, including preventing consumer fraud and creating openness and accountability in state government.
 Prior to serving as an Assistant Attorney General, Ann was a staff attorney for the Illinois House of Representatives and worked to advance legislation to meet the needs of working families.

 Ann received her law degree from Drake University Law School and her undergraduate degree in Journalism from the University of Iowa.
 She has always been committed to serving the community.
-While in law school, she clerked at the Legal Assistance Foundation, Women’s Law Project, and she was among the first recipients of the Public Interest Scholarship at Drake University.
+While in law school, she clerked at the Legal Assistance Foundation, Women’s Law Project, and was among the first recipients of the Public Interest Scholarship at Drake University.
 As a new attorney, Ann volunteered at Pro Bono Advocates, helping victims of domestic violence obtain orders of protection.

-Ann currently resides in Chicago’s Northcenter neighborhood.
+Ann resides in Chicago’s Northcenter neighborhood.